 The significant improvement noted in the 3 is the addition of DJI’s Lightbridge downlink capability, which allows the controller a maximum range of 4800 meters (three miles), and the visual positioning system, that allows the Phantom 3 to maintain its position at lower altitudes or indoors where GPS is weak or unavailable.
 The Phantom 3 is available in five models which are Professional, Advanced, Standard, 4K, and SE.
 Each model has it’s own distinct characteristics and is designed to work best in certain situations or for different roles.

 This review, however, is specific to the Standard model.
-Phantom 3 Standard records in 2.7K.
+The DJI Phantom 3 Standard records in 2.7K.
 It includes some additional programs and features to help simplify flying, which includes Point of Interest, Follow Me, GPS Waypoints, Course Lock and Home Lock.

 Specifics and Design

-The Phantom 3 Standard features DJI’s Intelligent Flight Battery.
+The DJI Phantom 3 Standard features DJI’s Intelligent Flight Battery.
 This has smart technology that continuously monitors the remaining power and converts it into flight time remaining, so you know precisely what is left in the battery while you are in the air.
 It also features intelligent sensors that monitor the battery as it charges to protect from over-charging.

 Capacity: 4480 mAh